LafyOjo/Kubernetes-Credential-Stuffing-and-API-Poisoning/sockshop-master/README.md

 This project is an implementation of the microservices based application using [Helidon Microservices Framework](https://helidon.io/).

+It is bundled with the APIShield+ demo to showcase security features.
+Refer to the repository root README for instructions on launching the detector service and integrating with this Sock Shop instance.

 The application is an online store that sells, well, socks, and is based on the canonical [SockShop Microservices Demo](https://microservices-demo.github.io) originally written and published under Apache 2.0 license by [Weaveworks](https://go.weave.works/socks).